hetznercloud/packer-plugin-hcloud/.web-docs/components/builder/hcloud/README.md

 - `networks` (array of integers) - List of Network IDs which should be attached to the server private network interface at creation time.

-- `public_ipv4` (string) - ID or IP address of a pre-allocated Hetzner Primary IPv4 address or to use for the created server.
+- `public_ipv4` (string) - ID, name or IP address of a pre-allocated Hetzner Primary IPv4 address to use for the created server.

+- `public_ipv6` (string) - ID, name or IP address of a pre-allocated Hetzner Primary IPv6 address to use for the created server.

 ## Basic Example